krishna-manna/SQL---RSVP-Movies-Case-Study/README.md

 ## Data Set and Database Creation
-1.Download the IMDb dataset.
+-Download the IMDb dataset.
-2.The first tab contains the ERD and the table details.
+-The first tab contains the ERD and the table details.
 Study that carefully and understand the relationships between the table.
-3.Inspect each table given in the subsequent tabs and understand the features associated with each of them.
+-Inspect each table given in the subsequent tabs and understand the features associated with each of them.
-4.Open your MySQL Workbench and start writing the DDL and DML commands to create the database.
+-Open your MySQL Workbench and start writing the DDL and DML commands to create the database.